 With Lance on board, the band began stretching their writing capabilities and the songs gained an edgier rock sound like never before.
 The musical growth of a 15 year life span as a band in the new songs is obvious to the Gripweed fan base.

 Today, you can continue to hear that Gripweed’s music is evolving as much as ever.
-The way in which each member continues to push each other to be better as individual musicians and collectively as a group has led us to the new album, More Than Ever.
+The way in which each member continues to push each other to be better as individual musicians and collectively as a group has led us to 2 new albums, More Than Ever and Long Past Time.